arazd/CRISPR-cytidine-deaminase/README.md

 ## CRISPR as genome editing tool
 In 2013 the first CRISPR system was engineered to perform genome editing in mouse and human cells [2].
 After that, the system became widely used in biomedical laboratories across the world as a genome editing tool.

 The principle behing genome editing with CRISPR is "find and edit".
 Cas9 protein is matched with a specifically engineered **guide RNA** (or gRNA) that allows the system to find a DNA sequence that we want to edit.
 After complementary DNA is found, Cas9 protein cuts it.
-Instead of using Cas9, we can use different DNA-editing proteins (like Cytidine deaminase).
+Instead of using Cas9, we can also use other DNA-editing proteins (like Cytidine deaminase).

 ### Cytidine deaminase